 Susan Mary O'Bryan

-Sue started her career as an electrical engineer and eventually went to law school and and worked as a Patent Attorney for the prestigious Ackerman Senterfitt law firm in Palm Beach, Florida.
-Seeking a better quality of life, Sue and her family relocated to Aspen in 2004 where Sue joined Alpine Legal Services, allowing Sue to pursue her passion for helping those less fortunate in the areas of domestic violence, family law, and Elder issues.
-Sue is now transferring her extensive experience practicing law and litigation into focusing primarily on Mediation, with a specialization in all aspects of Family Law.
+Sue started her career as an electrical engineer and eventually went to law school and worked as a Patent Attorney for the prestigious Ackerman Senterfitt law firm in Palm Beach, Florida.
+Seeking a better quality of life, Sue and her family relocated to Aspen in 2004 where Sue joined Alpine Legal Services, allowing Sue to pursue her passion for helping those less fortunate in the areas of domestic violence, family law, and elder issues.
+Sue is now transferring her extensive experience practicing law and litigation into focusing primarily on Mediation, with a specialization in reproductive law.
 Sue has completed formal training in Mediation, including working with the Jeffco Mediation Program in Golden, Colorado.
 Moreover, Sue has completed formal training in Collaborative Divorce Law.
 Sue's focus is to minimize trauma and suffering on families going through transition by employing alternative, humane approaches, such as Collaborative Law and Mediation.
 She also has a passion for assisting families in achieving the family that they have always dreamed of by guiding them through the process of reproductive law.

 UNIVERSITY OF MIAMI LAW SCHOOL